-Limiting the time your course will consume daily and keeping a leash on how long it will take altogether will help increase its likelihood to succeed.
-Keep your written content to an easily manageable length using Easy Word Count, and ignite the interest in reading that written content.
+Limiting the time your course will consume daily and keeping a leash on how long it will take will help increase its likelihood to succeed.
+Keep your written content to an easily manageable length, and ignite the interest in reading that written content.
 Some help the Blog Topic Generator give you intriguing things to talk about.

-It can be difficult to have anyone commit to anything long-term these days – even a short-term commitment can be a challenge.
-A condensed course, with short video tutorials that can quickly be viewed during breaks at work, is easy to consume and digest.
+It can be difficult to have anyone commit to anything long-term these days – even a short-term commitment can be challenging.
+With short video tutorials that learners can quickly view during breaks at work, a condensed course is easy to consume and digest.

 2. Not laying a solid foundation

 Chances are, you’re enthusiastic about the subject of your online course, and you want to jump right into creating the materials you’ll be wanting to use throughout the course.
 Although this may seem like a highly productive route to take, you may be backing yourself into a corner that you’ll later need to work yourself out of.

 Before you get into the course materials’ details, start with the foundation of the course itself.
 Figure out the ‘why’ behind the course – why are you doing this in the first place?
 This is essentially your mission statement and vision for the course.

 And, maybe even more important is answering the question of whether or not people even want this course.
 Sure, you may be interested in the topic, but does anyone else have the desire to learn about it?

 Once you’ve got that determined, you can start moving on to the other details of the course.